robertblackwell/fp_-parsing/docs/04_ast.md

     NumberNode.make(n: number)
 ```

+each of these `make` functions return a `frozen` object to ensure immutability.

 When manipulating TreeNodes one often needs to know the concrete type of a `TreeNode`.
 To facilitate this
 there are a set of free functions with names like `isMultNode(node: TreeNode): boolean`
 which can be used in an if-ifelse-else chain.
 Once having determined the concrete type